experimaestro/experimaestro-cpp/src/site/markdown/manager/connectors.md

 In order to allow full flexibility, resources are described by a URI, which in most cases is a URL (e.g. `file://path/to/my/file`).
 In order to map back a URI to a connector, Experimaestro has a set of handlers associated with protocols (in order to deal with an URL), and custom handlers can be added.

-The same resource can be at different paths depending on the host (i.e. via mounts).
+The same connector can be at different paths depending on the host (i.e. via mounts).
 In order to deal with that,

 # Available connectors